 This cartoon has been reprinted and redrawn widely throughout American history.
 Variations of the piece has had alternate texts, like "Unite or Dead," or relabeled segments, depending on the political bodies being appealed to.
 During the American Revolutionary War, the image became a potent symbol of Colonial unity and resistance to what was seen as British oppression.
 It reappeared during the American Civil War, and was suitably redrawn by both the North and the South.

 In opposition to the Stamp Act, Franklin created a new cartoon "MAGNA Britannia: her Colonies REDUC'D." His engraving depicts the image of the female figure Britannia with her limbs cut off, symbolizing the danger of England losing her American colonies through oppressive taxation.

 Benjamin Franklin‘s best known publication was Poor Richard's Almanack.
-The yearly pamphlet was written under the pseudonym of "Poor Richard" or "Richard Saunders," and appeared annually from 1732 to 1758.
+The pamphlet was written under the pseudonym of "Poor Richard" or "Richard Saunders," and appeared annually from 1732 to 1758.
 In the American colonies, the bestseller sold nearly 10,000 copies per year.
 Humorous sayings and advice filled its pages such as “Early to bed and early to rise, makes a man healthy, wealthy, and wise” and “A penny saved is a penny earned."

 Franklin, Benjamin.
 The Way to Wealth.
 Bedford, MA: Applewood Press, 1758.

 Franklin, Benjamin.
 Works of the Late Doctor Benjamin Franklin: Consisting of His Life Written by Himself, Together with Essays, Humourous, Moral & Literary, Chiefly in the Manner of the Spectator.
 London, England: G.G.J. and J. Robinson, 1793.